robin-rpr/calos/INSTALL.rst

-.. note:: If :code:`libfuse2` development files are available but those for :code:`libfuse3` are not, SquashFUSE will still build and install, but the proper components will not be available, so Charliecloud’s :code:`configure` will say it’s not found.
+.. note:: If :code:`libfuse2` development files are available but those for :code:`libfuse3` are not, SquashFUSE will still build and install, but the proper components will not be available, so Clearly’s :code:`configure` will say it’s not found.

 sudo, generic